 Psalm 119 is the longest psalm in the Hebrew Psalter.
 The length comes from its form: it is composed as an acrostic based on the Hebrew alphabet.

 The teachers of Israel taught that the whole of life is founded upon trust in the Law of the Lord.
-That every challenge of life can be overcome by faithful obedience to God’s Word.
-That true life, right life, good life comes not through the mindless obedience to rules, but rather through the grace and mercy of Yahweh who sustains all creation.
+They believed that every challenge of life can be overcome by faithful obedience to God’s Word.; that true life, right life, good life comes not through the mindless obedience to rules, but rather through the grace and mercy of Yahweh who sustains all creation.

 Let your mercy come to me, that I may live;